snoopyeom/Anomaly-Transformer/README.md

 ## Continual Experiment

-`incremental_experiment.py` now trains a single model on the full dataset while change point detection triggers replay of previously seen normal data.
-This dynamic approach uses the VAE branch to mitigate concept drift.
+`incremental_experiment.py` now trains a single model on the full dataset.
+When CPD (change-point detection) signals drift, previously generated normal samples are replayed together with the new data to update the model.
+This dynamic approach leverages the VAE branch to mitigate concept drift.

 ### Required arguments